millerlaboratory/needLR/README.md

 | Maternal_Ref_Reads  |   Count of reads supporting reference in second parental VCF  (Parental_genotype when one VCF supplied) |
 | Maternal_Total_Reads  |   Total count of reads at SV locus in second parental VCF  (Parental_genotype when one VCF supplied) |
 | Inheritance   |   Predicted inheritence pattern |

+## RECOMMENDATIONS FOR ANALYSIS

+In our experience using sniffles_v2.6.2 vcfs as queries (ONT sequenced, ~20-30X depth of coverage), we tend to see ~200-500 unique SVs per sample (ie. 1KGP allele frequency = 0).
+To further prioritize candidate pathogenic SVs, we recommend the following considerations:

+Highest priority SVs:
+* In CDS or UTR of a gene associated with a phenotype (OMIM, HPO, GenCC)
+* In an annotated ORegAnno region
+* >10 supporting reads
+* pLI > 0.9

+Regions of lower confidence:
+* Inside tandem repeat or segmental duplication regions (especially INS)
+* Within centromeres/telomeres

 ## NOTES ON TRUVARI PARAMETERS